-Vilma is a doctoral student in the Doctoral Program in Biomedicine and is doing her PhD thesis in the Heckman group.
-In her work she combines different bioinformatic approaches and lab methods for biomarker discovery and immuno-oncology target identification for acute leukemias.
-She mainly utilizes bulk and single cell RNA sequencing, mutation data, cytogenetics, high-throughput flow cytometry and drug sensitivity and resistance testing.
-Vilma received her Master's degree in Biochemistry and Molecular Medicine from University of Oulu (Finland) and Ulm University (Germany) as a double degree in the beginning of 2021, but has been part of the group since the late 2019.
+Nemo is a doctoral student in the Doctoral Program in Biomedicine and is doing their PhD thesis in the Heckman group.
+Their work combines different bioinformatic approaches and wet lab methods for biomarker discovery and immuno-oncology target identification for acute leukemias.
+They mainly utilize bulk and single cell RNA sequencing, mutation data, cytogenetics, high-throughput flow cytometry and drug sensitivity and resistance testing.
+Nemo received their Master's degree in Biochemistry and Molecular Medicine from University of Oulu (Finland) and Ulm University (Germany) as a double degree in the beginning of 2021, but has been part of the group since the late 2019.

 Romika Kumari has been a post-doctoral researcher in the group since March 2018.
 Romika is trained as a bioinformatician.
 She obtained her Ph.D. degree from the University College Cork, Ireland, where she studied the effect of RNA G-quadruplexes and polyamines on protein translation using ribosome profiling technique.
 Her post-doctoral work focuses on analyzing various '-omics' related dataset from patient samples to enable identification of potential biomarkers related to drug sensitivity and disease progression in hematological malignancies.
 Currently, her work involves analyzing microRNA expression and single-cell RNA sequencing profiles from multiple myeloma (MM) patients both to facilitate the assessment of treatment outcome and prognosis, and to elucidate clonal evolution in MM.
 These studies would aid in the advancement of prognostication and precision medicine treatment strategies for hematological malignancies.